 - Project Description including budget realistically reflecting the costs of executing the projects or lessons.

-- Applicants notified within 6 weeks of application (80% of funding received upon execution of agreement)
+- Applicants notified within 6 weeks of application.

 Grant Amounts, Cost Share, and Matching Funds